 The Merzouga oasis is a desert gateway near the Algerian border at the western edge of the continent-spanning Sahara.

-Berber guides, photo by Kim Welsh
+Berber guides in Morocco, photo by Kim Welsh

 At 4:30 on a warm and still spring afternoon, our group of 40 spirited adventurers headed out in several 4x4s from the exotic Xaluca Resort in Erfoud, a former caravan staging post, for the 38 mile trip to Erg Chebbi, criss-crossing the stony terrain on unpaved roads.

-Stray camels, photo by Cam Usher
+Stray camels in Morocco, photo by Cam Usher

 Our white-robed driver Rashid pointed out stray livestock and the many abandoned mud huts and corrals among the sparse vegetation.